dmlc/gluon-nlp/scripts/bert/index.rst

 BERT for Sentence or Tokens Embedding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The goal of this BERT Embedding is to obtain the sentence and token embedding from BERT's pre-trained model.
-In this way, instead of building and do fine-tuning for an end-to-end NLP model, you can build your model by just utilizing the sentence or token embeddings.
+The goal of this BERT Embedding is to obtain the token embedding from BERT's pre-trained model.
+In this way, instead of building and do fine-tuning for an end-to-end NLP model, you can build your model by just utilizing the token embeddings.

 Usage
 +++++